 Procedure

 The study design was a 2 (Character’s gun: AR-15 or plasma rifle) × 2 (Gun power: strong or poor) between-subjects design.
 Subjects were assigned to one of the four conditions based on their subject number.
 The procedure is described below.
-Research assistants worked from a script, which is available in the GitHub repository as file “VG_procedures.docx.”
+Research assistants worked from a script.

 Participants were asked whether they would prefer the mouse y-axis to be inverted or not (i.e., whether they would pull the mouse towards themselves to look up or whether they would push the mouse away to look up.)
 The research assistant adjusted this preference accordingly in the game’s control settings.